xhos/fxgo/README.md

 [exchange-api](https://github.com/fawazahmed0/exchange-api) - 200+ currencies, but the sources are unclear.
 Most likely uses scrapers on schedule.
 Not exactly self-hostable as the author doesn't include the scraper setup, but might be good enough if you just want the data for a small-scale project.

+## Development

+I use a [Nix](https://nixos.org) devshell for development.
+This is not strictly necessary, but it includes git hooks and nice aliases.
+Just run `nix develop` or `direnv allow` in the project root.

+Alternatively, you can install the dependencies manually:

+- go 1.25.1+
+- that's it :)

 ## Contribution

 PRs and issues are highly welcome.